-Stakeholder group Importance Board eng Shareholders Continued shareholder support is critical to the sustainability of the Company and delivery of the long-term strategy of the business.
-The Board communic engaged w views.
-The • Annual C attendar values ar The Comevent & Aenhance content is sharehol and those the session of the ses Further in event & A Stateme being se Publicati made ava co.uk) an sharehold strategy a Company publicatio on the Co by the Co improve i understa Shareho The Man and shar issues or are invite registere is also av concerns Senior In 31 Decer gagement is committed to maintaining open channels of cation with shareholders and during the year has with shareholders in various ways to understand their ese include:

-General Meeting ("AGM") - The Company encourages nce and participation from shareholders at the AGM and any feedback and questions it may receive.

-mpany's forthcoming 2025 Baronsmead Shareholder AGM will take place on 12 March 2025.
-The Board has ed the event by introducing more relevant and interactive t in the joint investment management presentation for the olders of the Company.
-The AGM will be held in person, se unable to attend will be able to watch a recording of sion afterwards.

-information regarding the 2025 Baronsmead Shareholder AGM can be found in the inside cover and in the Chair's ent on pages 7 to 9 and within the Notice of AGM, which is ent to shareholders separately from this Annual Report.

-tions - The Company's Annual and Half-Yearly Reports are vailable on the Company's website (www.baronsmeadvcts. nd sent to shareholders.
-These publications provide Iders with information on the Company's business model, and investment portfolio and provide a clear picture of the ny's financial position.
-This is supplemented by the monthly ion of the NAV and the quarterly factsheets published Company's website.
-Feedback and guestions received Company from shareholders enables the Company to e its reporting, which in turn helps to deliver transparent and andable updates.

-older communication and shareholder concerns nager communicates with shareholders periodically reholders are welcome to raise any comments, or concerns with the Board at any time.
-Shareholders ted to do so by writing to the Chair at the Company's red office.
-Mr Groat, as Senior Independent Director, vailable to shareholders if they have any questions or ns.
-Mr McDonald will be available to shareholders as the ndependent Director upon Mr Groat's retirement from ember 2024.
+Stakeholder group Importance Roard ongagement Stakeholder group Importance Board engagement Shareholders Continued shareholder support is critical to the sustainability of the Company and delivery of The Board is committed to maintaining open channels of communication with shareholders and during the year has engaged with shareholders in various ways to understand their views.
+These include: the long-term strategy of the business.
+Annual General Meeting ("AGM") - The Company encourages attendance and participation from shareholders at the AGM and values any feedback and questions it may receive. • The Company's forthcoming 2025 Baronsmead Shareholder event & AGM will take place on 12 March 2025.
+The Board has enhanced the event by introducing more relevant and interactive content in the joint investment management presentation for the shareholders of the Company.
+The AGM will be held in person, and those unable to attend will be able to watch a recording of the session afterwards.
+Further information regarding the 2025 Baronsmead Shareholder event & AGM can be found in the inside cover and in the Chair's Statement on pages 7 to 9 and within the Notice of AGM, which is being sent to shareholders separately from this Annual Report.
+Publications - The Company's Annual and Half-Yearly Reports are made available on the Company's website (www.baronsmeadvcts.co.uk) and sent to shareholders.
+These publications provide shareholders with information on the Company's business model, strategy and investment portfolio and provide a clear picture of the Company's financial position.
+This is supplemented by the monthly publication of the NAV and the quarterly factsheets published on the Company's website.
+Feedback and questions received by the Company from shareholders enables the Company to improve its reporting, which in turn helps to deliver transparent and understandable updates.
+Shareholder communication and shareholder concerns - The Manager communicates with shareholders periodically and shareholders are welcome to raise any comments, issues or concerns with the Board at any time.
+Shareholders are invited to do so by writing to the Chair at the Company's registered office.
+Mr Groat, as Senior Independent Director, is also available to shareholders if they have any questions or concerns.
+Mr McDonald will be available to shareholders as the Senior Independent Director upon Mr Groat's retirement from 31 December 2024.

+01 Strategic report - Directors' duties